Excel VBA: Turn Off the “On Error Resume Next”

 On Error GoTo line Any line label can be used as the line parameter.
 Control jumps to a line if a run-time error occurs, activating the error handler.

-On Error Resume Next While executing a VBA code, if an error happens then it stops executing.
+On Error Resume Next If an error occurs the code stops executing.
 When a run-time error occurs, the command is passed to the statement immediately after the one that caused the error, and execution continues.

 On Error GoTo 0 Turns off any enabled error.